Tuesday, May 30, 9:00 a.m. – 5:00 p.m.

-Join scientists and clinicians from around the globe for the 4th Annual International Congress on Medicine & Science in Ultra-Endurance Sports from 9am to 5pm, May 30, 2017.
+Join scientists and clinicians from around the globe for the 4th Annual International Congress on Medicine & Science in Ultra-Endurance Sports.
 The Foundation for Ultra Sports Science has assembled an exceptional schedule to assure you are provided an aggressive day of scientific and clinical presentations focused on the latest information relevant to ultra-endurance sports.
 Please join us!

 Pre-registration and a modest registration fee are required.

 Registration details are available at www.ultrasportsscience.us

 Call for Submissions of Scientific Abstracts and Case Studies